Scott Columbus: Biography

-Born Walter Scott Columbus, youngest of four children, two brothers Anthony & Tom and a sister Marilyn.
-Son of John A. Columbus and Amelia Columbus.
-He began to play the drums at age 6.
-Later on, during his 20s, grew up listening to such bands as Led Zeppelin, the Who, Black Sabbath and Cream while he would play in local bands such as Hell Hostage.
+Columbus began to play the drums at age six.
+Later on, during his 20s, grew up listening to such bands as Led Zeppelin, the Who, Black Sabbath and Cream while he would play in local bands such as Hell Hostage and Oswego's Barry James Band.
 Columbus was known to be loving and funny, often made jokes and was fun to be around.
 He was a huge Philadelphia Eagles fan and would often dress up as a football player as a quarterback or running back.
-At age 25, he was discovered by a female fan of the power metal band Manowar, beating aluminium in a local foundry.
+At age 25, he was discovered by a female fan of the heavy metal band Manowar, beating aluminum in a local foundry.
 Columbus starred on his first album which is known as Manowar's second album Into Glory Ride, made his debut with the band on the Song Warlord.
 Then starred on several of their upcoming albums such as Hail to England, Sign of the Hammer, Fighting the World and Kings of Metal.
 He was replaced by Rhino for The Triumph of Steel.
-Between the years he was out of Manowar, Columbus was in a local band of Gunshy and worked at a horse radish plant.
+Between the years he was out of Manowar, Columbus was in a local band of Gunshy and worked at a horseradish plant.
 Columbus returned for Manowar's album, Louder than Hell he then remained with the band for the albums Warriors of the World and Gods of War.
 During the summer of 2008 when he was replaced once again by Rhino during Manowar's performances in Bulgaria and Magic Circle Festival 2008.

 Columbus stated in his interview he was working on a solo project instrumental but was never released, and was playing with Ross the Boss and a local band PSC.